Have you heard about BICARB FREE natural deodorant? Is bicarb something you should ignore or avoid?

 When you don’t know what caused the reaction

 Don’t keep using a product if you suspect it caused a reaction.
 Get your skin back to normal (see steps above), then use the process of elimination to work out what caused the reaction.
 You can try using a natural deodorant that does not contain any bicarb AND doesn’t contain any fragrance, natural or not.
 If you can tolerate that, then you know you’re sensitive to bicarb or fragrance/essential oils and not a benign ingredient.
 If you find that this makes your armpits happy but it’s not strong enough to stop body odour, the next step is to try a bicarb free natural deodorant that contains natural essential oils.
 If you can tolerate this, then you’ll know you’re reactive to bicarb.
 If you can’t tolerate it, then you know your underarms are sensitive to fragrance.
+If everything causes irritation, it’s time to look at common ingredients and your lifestyle factors.

 How To Find The Perfect Natural Deodorant For YOU!